Giulio Antonio Acquaviva: Life

 After the battle of San Flaviano (or Battle of Tordino) between Francesco Sforza and Niccolò Piccinino on 25 July 1460, San Flaviano was sacked by Matteo di Capua's soldiers the following year and reduced to rubble.
 Instead of restoring the city, in 1471 Giulio Antonio Acquaviva preferred to build a new one higher up near the ancient city: Giulianova.
-It was an interesting example of renaissance ideal city, applying the theory of the most important architects of the time, as Leon Battista Alberti and Francesco Di Giorgio Martini.
+It was an interesting example of a Renaissance ideal city, applying the theory of the most important architects of the time, as Leon Battista Alberti and Francesco Di Giorgio Martini.

-In 1478 he commanded the fleet that supported the Neapolitan army of King Ferrante of Aragon, which had joined the coalition formed by Pope Sixtus IV against the Republic of Florence.
+In 1478, he commanded the fleet that supported the Neapolitan army of King Ferrante of Aragon, which had joined the coalition formed by Pope Sixtus IV against the Republic of Florence.
 For having guided and advised the Duke of Calabria, son of the King, he was awarded the Order of the Ermine.
 Moreover, with the privilege of the King of Naples on April 30, 1479, he received the honour of being able to add the name of Aragon to his surname and to add to the family coat of arms the insignia of the royal house.
-In 1479 he obtained from the Neapolitan king the surname "Acquaviva of Aragon".
+In 1479, he obtained from the Neapolitan king the surname "Acquaviva of Aragon".

 In 1480 he went to Apulia to fight the Turks, who had taken Otranto and threatened Brindisi.
 During the campaign for the reconquest of Otranto in 1481, he lost his life in an ambush at Serrano.
-His body was beheaded and his head was taken by the Turks and sent to Constantinople to the Sultan as a war trophy and never returned for any ransom.
+His body was beheaded, and his head was taken by the Turks and sent to Constantinople to the Sultan as a war trophy and never returned for any ransom.
 The body is buried, together with his wife, in the church of Santa Maria dell'Isola in Conversano, in a funeral monument by the Apulian sculptor Nuzzo Barba.